KPWR: KPWR — Power 106 (1986–present)

 On August 17, 2006, KPWR's country music sister station KZLA flipped directions to rhythmic adult contemporary as "Movin' 93.9".
 Most of the songs played on Movin' 93.9 consisted of rhythmic pop and dance hits from the 1980s and 1990s to the present day, along with classic disco and freestyle music tracks thrown in for balance.
 However, after almost a year in the format, KMVN shifted directions to Rhythmic Oldies.
 With the unique combination of both KPWR and KZLA, the move gave Emmis and Los Angeles its first rhythmic duopoly, as well as the second duopoly in California with this arrangement, the other being Clear Channel Communications siblings KMEL and KYLD in San Francisco.
 That arrangement ended on April 15, 2009, when KMVN flipped to a Spanish format under a LMA with Grupo Radio Centro of Mexico City.
 In May 2019, Meruelo bought KXOS from GRC, reuniting the station with KPWR after 10 years.

 In June 2012, KPWR was added to the iHeartRadio and TuneIn streaming platforms.

 During an on-air interview on KPWR on November 3, 2015, singer/actress Ariana Grande criticized DJs Eric D-lux and Justin Credible over questions that she claimed were sexist, telling them, "You need a little brushing up on equality."

 After 32 years of ownership, Emmis announced on May 9, 2017 that it sold KPWR to The Meruelo Group for $82.75 million.
 The announcement comes after Emmis, who exits the nation's second-largest radio market, made a deal in April with its lenders to seek $80 million worth of divestments by January 2018 to amend its credit agreement.
 On August 1, 2017, Meruelo took ownership of KPWR, bringing it under common ownership with classic hip hop station KDAY and Riverside/San Bernardino-targeted urban contemporary KDEY-FM, both of which would relocate to KPWR's Burbank studios; KPWR would retain its rhythmic format, air staff, and management.
 The station continues to report to Mediabase and BDS as rhythmic contemporary, though the station has begun to lean more urban to take on KRRL.
 Since the sale, it has recovered in terms of ratings and audiences.

-On October 28, 2022, KPWR shifted its playlist to a much gold based playlist, positioning as "Today's Hits and Throwbacks", adding more music from the 1990s and the early 2000s.
+On October 28, 2022, KPWR shifted its playlist to a much more gold-based rhythmic playlist, positioned as "Today's Hits and Throwbacks", by adding more music from the 1990s and the early 2000s.

+Leading up to June 19, 2024, in celebration of Juneteenth and The Pop Out: Ken & Friends, Power 106 temporarily rebranded itself as "Kendrick 106", and exclusively played Kendrick Lamar's discography from 6 a.m. to midnight in commemoration of the concert.